 - In Heat, after fatally shooting his criminal adversary McCauley during the final shootout at the airport, Lt.
 Hanna silently holds McCauley's hand as he bleeds to death while planes land and ascend behind them.

 - Katniss spends a good chunk of the 74th games bonding with Rue, who reminds her a lot of her beloved little sister, Prim.
 When Rue gets fatally wounded by Marvel, Katniss stays with her until she dies and uses that time to sing her off.

 - In the 75th games, the tributes are stuck on an island full of timed traps.
-During an attack by crazed monkey-mutts, an older woman known only as "The female Morphling" sacrificed herself for Peeta.
-In return, Peeta brought her to the beach and held her until she died, making her Go Out with a Smile.
+During an attack by crazed monkey-mutts, an older woman from District 6 known only as "The female Morphling" sacrificed herself for Peeta.
+In return, Peeta brought her to the beach and held her until she died.
+Since they have the Commonality Connection of both loving to paint, he describes his paint set at home and all the beautiful colors of the sunrise, and she uses the last of her strength to paint a flower on his cheek with her blood, making her Go Out with a Smile.

 - The Stormlight Archive: In a flashback, Shallan comforts her father while she strangles him to death for trying to murder her brother.
 The knowledge that his Sanity Slippage was partly, albeit inadvertently, caused by her is only part of the Trauma Conga Line of her backstory.